bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 `T3` includes all types of tuples with a list of any type that satisfies `T2` and a last element of `Bool`.
-The simplest case would be `([String], Bool)` as the `..` can also be substituted to no extra element.
+The simplest case would be `([String], Bool)` as the `..` can also be substituted to no extra element(s).

 Similar to tuples the shape of functions can be qualified with type families.

 		family F1 :: (_ -> _)

 Any function with one parameter is a member of `F1`.
-Further or different qualification of functions works like is did for tuples.
+Further or different qualification of functions works like it did for tuples.

 		family T  :: _
 		family F2 :: (T -> T -> Bool)